 College Transition / Welcome Week Committee

-Every fall, the freshmen Teaching Fellows cohort goes on an experience trip together to build lasting relationships and bonds within the cohort as a whole.
+Every fall, the freshmen Teaching Fellows cohort goes on an experience trip together to build lasting relationships and bonds within the cohort.
 The freshman experience committee will be responsible for planning and attending/facilitating this event.
 This planning will happen over the summer and early fall.
-This trip will be overnight.
+This trip will be overnight and during September 25th - 26th, 2020.
 This committee will partner with the TEACH Resident Adviser to complete Passive and Active programs to focus on the development and retention of the freshmen cohort.
-The welcome week committee will be responsible for organizing and attending the Move-In Reception on August 17th.
+The welcome week committee will be responsible for organizing and attending the Move-In Reception in August.
 The welcome week committee will plan cohort-specific events working with cohort representatives during the first week of classes in the fall.
 It allows the fellows to get to know each other and to provide their parents with a comforting message that will leave them feeling reassured about leaving their students with us.

 Legislature Updates Committee

 Legislative policy effects current and future educators.
 This committee will provide updates on legislation currently being discussed that is in the House of Representatives, the Senate or State level that is related to education at each business meeting.
 Each member will be responsible to present at least once at a business meeting with some update, partnering up is an option if the committee is larger.